robertahunt/adventofcode/README.md

-# adventofcode_2020
+# adventofcode
-These are my solutions to the advent of code 2020 challenges
+These are my solutions to the advent of code challenges